s4kibs4mi/license-service/README.md

 or purchase history.
 To keep the implementation straightforward for this assignment, I have focused on role-based and purchase-based access control as the primary criteria for entitlement.

+- If user role is Admin, has access
+- If user purchased content, has access
+- Else no access

 ### Models

 - User